-In the Oxford dictionary, the definition of the word “self sufficient” is simple.
-If you are self-sufficient, then you need no outside help in satisfying your own needs, especially when it comes to producing your own food.
+In most books, the definition of the word “self sufficient” is simple: If you are self-sufficient, then you need no outside help in satisfying your own needs, especially when it comes to producing your own food and living healthily.

-However, you’ll probably want to know more about how to become more self-sufficient.
+However, you’ll probably need to know more about how to become more self reliant if off grid living appeals to you.
 So, what about the best self sufficient living books?
 Well, you have come to the right place!

 Best Self Sufficient Living Books

 When your goal is to be self-sufficient, you can’t just start with no knowledge – that’s a recipe for disaster.
 Believe it or not, there’s a lot to learn about before you set out on a plot of land to grow your own food, find your own water supply, raise animals, and create a home.

 But asking a personal trainer to teach you how to live off grid isn’t really an option for most people.
 Well, that’s just where the best self reliance books come in.

 These books are worthy of your trust, whether you’re in a tight situation and have no water to drink or you want to use goat milk to make luxury homestead soaps.